John-Abbott-College/6A6-Notes/notes/Lecture5_Navigation.md

   >
   > "Use tabs only if your app has a few pages of equal importance"
   >
-  > "Use 3-4 tabs to avoid over crowded apps"
+  > "Use 3-4 tabs to avoid overcrowded apps"
   >
   > "Avoid using tab bars if your data is traversed from general to more specific"